 The development of the tree's matter compilers is progressive and staged and different products will ultimately be provided by different parts of the tree.
 The first items the Nanotree will be able to produce will be the fruit the tree already grows, but as the Nanotree gains control and experience it will produce new kinds of "fruit."
 At first it will simply change the taste of its fruit just to be different but later it will also change the fruit's shape, texture and chemical make up and can even provide equivalents to the animal products, like the deliplants.
 Often the Nanotree, sensing a problem in a biont's health, will load up its fruit with pharm or medical bionano.
 Generally speaking, any "fruit" a Nanotree produces from its branches can be thought as a biont consumable or a food item, but for the sake of safety the pharm-fruit is kept out of reach in the higher branches and only lowered when needed.
 For non-consumables the Nanotree has to develop its second stage matter compilers.

 In this stage the Nanotree forms blisters on the ground, as an outgrowth of the tree's root system.
 These blisters are really half buried spheres filled with water and free swimming biobots.
 These assemblers are grown within smaller chambers around the bottom of these spheres, as are the molecular sub-assemblies they work to put together.
 In larger blisters the free swimming biobots are assisted by bio-bushbot outgrowths that hold and position the bigger pieces.
 The blisters are as much bioforges as they are autofabs and often the items produced for use of the Nanotree's clients are neogenic life-forms, in fact, as one might expect from the Nanotree's origins, it shows a preference for them.
-If a Nanotree gets large and mature enough some of these blisters can become big enough for a hu to climb into and through use of these exo-wombs a Nanotree is capable of augmenting a client if e wishes (Again, the Nanotree shows a preference for biomods. # 1, 2, 3) as well as producing companionship for em, if that is required.
+If a Nanotree gets large and mature enough some of these blisters can become big enough for a hu to climb into and through use of these exo-wombs a Nanotree is capable of augmenting a client if e wishes (although the Nanotree can create hylotech augmentations, it shows a preference for biomods) as well as producing companionship for em, if that is required.
 Of course the blisters can also produce neogens for the Nanotree's own use.

 In the third stage of matter compiler development the Nanotree can deploy remotes to assemble items too large to be grown inside a blister.
 The hyperturing Nanotree is fully capable of reproducing the genetic templates for a buildbug-like neogen or a plasm system and can use these to build a client any item e has room for.
 Room for and time for: A Nanotree is still limited by the energy and resources its leaves and root system can collect and will thus take much longer to produce items than a system connected to the Municipal Feedstock Utilities.
 To mitigate this problem somewhat the Nanotree will use its higher intellect to anticipate its clients needs.
 A mature Nanotree can have a hundred production sites in its branches and dozens on the ground so there is little chance it wont have a request ready and waiting when asked for it.
 However a Nanotree is more than a straightforward wish-granter like a genie, a Nanotree is a problem solver.
 You don't always get what you want from a Nanotree but it always give you what you need, Nanotrees have become famous for what is perceived as their love of a good conversation and are renowned for giving great advice and sometimes that is what is truly needed.